PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

    compatibility orchestrator unless a bounded phase-contract simplification is identified; all of its former raw top-level mutation loops now have indexed semantic owners.
-3. Audit the adjacent `_sanitize_terminal_transpose_before_dequantize` as the next bounded quantization-cleanup candidate.
-Preserve its two distinct sanitization/removal statistics, public terminal-output rename behavior, and ordered pruning while replacing its repeated producer/consumer maps only if one maintained index can express both subphases exactly.
+3. Audit the adjacent `_optimize_transpose_dequantize_mean_quantize_bridges` as the next bounded quantization-layout candidate.
+Preserve reduction-axis remapping, unique intermediate naming, operator order, public/fan-out guards, metadata, and pruning; extract it only if its edge and operator movement can be expressed through one maintained index without broadening the match.
 4. Keep the terminal direct backend boundary explicit; do not reintroduce fallback into the legacy TensorFlow pipeline or broaden optional artifact execution.